 - Trog! has the title character as such a being, though he's more sympathetic than most.

-- One Million Years BC Features these hairy bipeds in a shadowy bit part.
+- One Million Years B.C.
+Features these hairy bipeds in a shadowy bit part.

-- The Land that Time Forgot (a Burroughs adaptation—see below) and its sequel feature various forms of primitive humans from All Cavemen Were Neanderthals to these guys to recognizably modern humans.
+- The Land That Time Forgot (a Burroughs adaptation—see below) and its sequel feature various forms of primitive humans from All Cavemen Were Neanderthals to these guys to recognizably modern humans.

-Monkeys Apes of the savannah until the Sufficiently Advanced Alien artifact taught them basic tool-use and they learned how to fight off predators as a group and use weapons against rival tribes.
+- Moonwatcher and the gang from 2001: A Space Odyssey.
+They were just your ordinary apes of the savannah until the Sufficiently Advanced Alien artifact taught them basic tool-use and they learned how to fight off predators as a group and use weapons against rival tribes.

 - Although it's intended (in-universe) to be an orc, the denuded skeleton which Frodo in Lord of the Rings trips over in Shelob's lair appears to be a chimpanzee's.
 This suggests that the movie series' orc designs owe more than a nod to this trope.